 A construction management degree is different than civil engineering or architecture, which focus on design and planning.
-Construction management is a business-oriented major for students interested in project management, construction, and land development, leading to licensure as a general contractor or professional construction manager.
+Construction management is a business-oriented major for students interested in project management, construction, and land development.

 Whether you want to be a construction manager or an entrepreneurial contractor, a construction management degree from Florida Tech develops a strong background in engineering and experience in business and project planning.
 Students majoring in construction management are also eligible for entrance into Florida Tech's FastTrack MBA program.